Henry-houdini/wireframing/README.md

 <h3>Figma</h3>
 <li>Figma is a collaborative, web-based design and prototyping tool that's become a standard for UI/UX designers.
 It allows multiple people to work on the same file simultaneously, making it great for team projects.
 It's useful for wireframing because it provides a flexible environment with features that streamline the process from low-fidelity concepts to more detailed designs.</li>

+<h4>During the wireframing and prototyping phase, usability testing revealed significant friction.
+Testers were confused by the navigation, often getting lost between screens.
+A key issue was the disconnect between the transaction history and the bill-splitting function.
+Users expected to initiate the split directly from the transaction detail, not from a separate menu.
+Another problem was the cognitive load of having three separate screens for a single task; it felt cumbersome and slow.</h4>